OleVik/grav-plugin-presentation-deckset/README.md

 ### Syntax restrictions

-The [Deckset Syntax](https://docs.deckset.com/English.lproj/) for Customization Commands is emulated through the Parser, with the following exceptions or quirks:
+The [Deckset Syntax](https://docs.deckset.com/English.lproj/) for Customization Commands is emulated through the DecksetParser, with the following exceptions or quirks:

 #### Formatting

 ##### Lists, Text Styles, Quotes, Links, Code Blocks, Tables, Controlling Line Breaks

-All of this is standard Markdown, with a few exceptions that require Markdown Extra enabled-
+All of this is standard Markdown, with a few exceptions that require Markdown Extra enabled.

 ##### Headings

-The `fit`-commands inlined in headings have no effect, use Textsizing instead-
+The `fit`-commands inlined in headings have no effect, use Textsizing instead.

 ##### Formulas

-Use [MathJax](https://github.com/Sommerregen/grav-plugin-mathjax) or equivalent for parsing-
+Use [MathJax](https://github.com/Sommerregen/grav-plugin-mathjax) or equivalent for parsing.

 ##### Emojis